balena-labs-projects/wifi-repeater/README.md

 | 3 blinks | Could not find a secondary wireless device | Ethernet is disconnected or has no internet access.
 Switched to repeater mode but could not find a secondary wireless device. | Provide internet access via Ethernet cable. | Provide a secondary wireless device by using a WiFi dongle. |
 | 4 blinks | WiFi credentials for secondary wireless device not provided. | Ethernet is disconnected or has no internet access.
 Switched to repeater mode but could not find WiFi credentials. | Provide internet access via Ethernet cable. | Provide valid WiFi credentials |
 | 5 blinks | No internet access | Ethernet is disconnected or has no internet access.
 Switched to repeater mode, connected to WiFi but still have no internet access. | Provide internet access via Ethernet cable. | Ensure the target WiFi has internet access. |

-# TODO
-- Provide an `offline` way of updating WiFi credentials (not using device environment variables through the balena dashboard)